Join me!

 • Type of bulb: true bulb

-• Flower color: white, yellow, orange, red and pink
+• Flower colour: white, yellow, orange, red and pink

 • Flowering period: February – May